 Manicurist and pedicurist are best known for massaging our hands, feet and making our nails, both that of our finger and toe looks beautiful and keep it healthy.

 They do this either by soaking our hands or feet, removing unwanted dead cells around our nails, and then coat them up with moisturizers or lotions such as coconut oil.

-Apart from this, manicurist and pedicurist also use nail implements or tools such as nail clippers, cuticle pusher, nail nipper, nail filer etc to care for the nails.
+Apart from this, manicurists and pedicurists also use nail implements or tools such as nail clippers, cuticle pusher, nail nipper, nail filer, etc. to care for the nails.

-They are able to get a perfect job done by remaining focus at all point.
-In fact, focus is one key attribute of all Mani-pedicurist.
+They are able to get a perfect job done by remaining focus at all points.
+In fact, attention is one key attribute of all Mani-pedicurist.

 Having said this, for one to become a renowned manicurist or pedicurist, he or she must have completed a cosmetology or nail technician program.
 Mani-pedicurist can either work in a spa, nail salon, or at home.

 No matter where they work from, the most crucial point to note here is that they play a vital role in the lives of our nails, and we can’t be wrong whatsoever if we refer to them as mini-god that watches over our nails.

 Read Also: What Is Nail Care And Why Is It Important

 Now that you’re familiar with some of their work descriptions, lets quickly look at why regular manicure and pedicure are essential.